extendr/extendr/paper.md

 [@consortiumConsortiumFundedProject2023].

 Mossa Merhi Reimert received funding from the Danish Food and Veterinary Administration for his PhD project.

+Claus O. Wilke acknowledges funding from The University of Texas at Austin (Reeder Centennial Fellowship in Systematic and Evolutionary Biology, Blumberg Centennial Professor in Molecular Evolution).

 The authors acknowledge the assistance of Matt Denwood and Maya Gussmann with writing this article.